What are some important things to know about CORE Charter School?

 No, but you can get started today.
 Here’s how:

-- Call or go to our website (click Orientation and Information) and register for an upcoming orientation.
+- (Click enrollment information) and register for an upcoming orientation.
 Attend the orientation.

-- Complete the online request form.
+- Complete the online information form.
 If you don’t have access to the Internet, pick up a paper copy from the front desk.

-- Complete the online or paper request forms.
+- Complete the online or paper information forms.

 - Expect a call from a Personalized Learning Teacher, PLT, who will schedule a meeting to talk about specifics with parents/guardians and students.